RakhithJK/dbeaver-cloudbeaver-wiki/Single-Sign-On.md

 Attribute | Value | Meaning
 ---|---|---
 Subject | ${user:email} | User unique identifier (nameId).
-It is usually an email address. https://aws.amazon.com/SAML/Attributes/SessionDuration | 1800 | Session duration in seconds.
+It is usually an email address.
+`https://aws.amazon.com/SAML/Attributes/SessionDuration` | 1800 | Session duration in seconds.
 1800 (30 minutes) is the default value
-https://aws.amazon.com/SAML/Attributes/Role | roleARN,idpARN | IAM role identifier
+`https://aws.amazon.com/SAML/Attributes/Role` | roleARN,idpARN | IAM role identifier

+Role is the most important attribute, it defines which IAM role will be used for user federation session.
+Role format: roleARN,idpARN

+You can get role ARN in AWS IAM section https://console.aws.amazon.com/iamv2/home#/roles .
+Role ARN looks like this: `arn:aws:iam::123678087624:role/RoleForSAMLAccess, You can get IDP ARN in AWS identity providers page https://console.aws.amazon.com/iamv2/home#/identity_providers .
+IDP ARN looks like this: arn:aws:iam::123678087624:saml-provider/GSuiteSAML

+#### Notes

 CloudBeaver does not keep your authentication information on the server-side and in configuration files.
 Once your session expires, you will need to authenticate again.
 When a user logs out from the application, CloudBeaver also performs a session logout from SAML IdP.